7 Dating Tips On How to Find Love Like an Entrepreneur

 What’s helpful about this book is that it routinely encourages self-reflection.
 This is huge.
 Steinberg demands you to sit with your thoughts, no matter how uncomfortable, and reflect on your unhealthy (and healthy) patterns and habits.
 So whatever your ultimate love agenda may be, even if you don’t have one, the book’s exercises are highly valuable.

-is to take control of your love life like an entrepreneur, here are the
+If your agenda is to take control of your love life like an entrepreneur, here are the book’s top takeaways.

 1. SHUT IT DOWN